opentargets/evidence_datasource_parsers/README.md

 (venv)$ python3 ../evidence_datasource_parsers/modules/ClinGen.py -i ClinGen-Gene-Disease-Summary-2020-08-04.csv -o clingen_2020-08-04.json -s 1.6.9 -u unmapped_diseases_clingen.tsv
 ```

+### Gene2Phenotype
+The Gene2Phenotype parser processes the four gene panels (Developmental Disorders - DD, eye disorders, skin disorders and cancer) that can be downloaded from https://www.ebi.ac.uk/gene2phenotype/downloads/.

+The mapping of the diseases, i.e. the "disease name" column, is done on the fly using [OnToma](https://pypi.org/project/ontoma/):
+- Exact matches to EFO are used directly.
+- If the match comes from HP or ORDO the disease is searched in MONDO and if there is an exact match it is used.
+If not the HP or ORDO term is used.
+- If OnToma returns a fuzzy match it is ignore and MONDO is searched for exact matches.
+- When no exact matches are found the disease is considered unmapped and it's saved to a file (see the `-u`/ `--unmapped_disease_file` option below).

+The parser requires two parameters to run:
+- `-s`, `--schema_version`: JSON schema version to use, e.g. 1.6.8.
+It must be branch or a tag available in https://github.com/opentargets/json_schema.
+- `-v`, `--g2p_version`: Version of the Gene2Phenotype data used.
+If not available please use the date in which the data was downloaded in YYYY-MM-DD format.

+There are also a number of optional parameters to specify the name of the input and out files:
+- `-d`, `--dd_panel`: Name of Developmental Disorders (DD) panel file.
+It uses the value of G2P_DD_FILENAME in setting.py if not specified.
+- `-e`, `--eye_panel`: Name of eye panel file.
+It uses the value of G2P_eye_FILENAME in setting.py if not specified.
+- `-k`, `--skin_panel`: Name of skin panel.
+It uses the value of G2P_skin_FILENAME in setting.py if not specified.
+- `-c`, `--cancer_panel`: Name of cancer panel file.
+It uses the value of G2P_cancer_FILENAME in setting.py if not specified.
+- `-o`, `--output_file`: Name of output evidence file.
+It uses the value of G2P_EVIDENCE_FILENAME in setting.py if not specified.
+- `-u`, `--unmapped_diseases_file`: If specified, the diseases not mapped to EFO will be stored in this file.

+Note that when using the default file names, the input files have to exist in the working directory or in the _resources_ directory:

 ### IntOGen

 The intOGen parser generates evidence strings from three files that need to be in the working directory or in the _resources_ directory: